Axon data acquisition systems are the most advanced available today, offering low SWaP with the best feature set and performance on the market.

 This is a presentation on ARINC-429 bus monitoring in Axon.
-The AXN/ABM/401 is a 24-channel Arinc-429 parser packetizer module.
+The AXN/ABM/401 is a 24-channel ARINC-429 parser/packetizer module.
 It supports bus speed detection - the bus speed is indicated in the bus speed parameter.
-There's a bus active parameter which tells you which buses are currently active.
+There's a bus active parameter that tells you which buses are currently active.
 There's a module count parameter, which is a count of all the ARINC-429 words received across all the channels.
 There's a module report parameter.
 It indicates error detection, what bus it happened on and what type of error and there are module temperature parameters that can be used for system health monitoring.

 You see these in DAS Studio - this is the module word count parameter.
 These are the bus speed all parameters.
 These are the bus active all parameters and this is the module report parameter.

 At the channel level, there are channel word count parameters that give a count of ARINC-429 words received on each individual channel.
 And there's parity checking that can be configured to odd/even or none.
 Parity errors are indicated in both the report parameter and the iNET-X packetizer info words.

 These are the individual word count parameters for each bus and parity checking is configured here as not checked, to check for odd parity or even parity.

 The AXN/ABM/401 is a parser packetizer module.
 To explain the parsing functionality, parsing is the ability to cherry-pick specific ARINC-429 messages off individual buses and then you can place them in ethernet packets or PCM frames.
 The user defines rules to identify specific messages out of the thousands that could be on the wire.
 Rules can be defined on labels, SDI, or SSM fields.
 For each message, there are time tag parameters and message count parameters.
 The AXN/ABM/401 supports 24,574 parser rules across all buses.